Aaryav2810/Aaryav2810/README.md

 - 📫 How to reach me: aaryavsethi@gmail.com or https://www.linkedin.com/in/aaryav-sethi-0865b715a/
 - 😄 Pronouns: He/Him
-- ⚡ Fun Fact: Marvel Fan
+- ⚡ Fun Fact: Successful Build is a vibe and I love vibing.

 Feel free to explore my repositories and contribute to any open-source projects that resonate with you.
 If you have any questions or would like to collaborate, don't hesitate to reach out.